dojscart/remote-payments-developer-docs/src/content/accept-payments/components/wallet.md

 Before you begin to integrate, make sure you have followed the [Getting started guide](/getting-started/) and get your API keys.
 For the test environment use your secret key with the prefix `sk_test_`.

+**Terms and Conditions**

+- By integrating Apple Pay, you adhere to the [Apple Pay APIs Acceptable Use Policy](https://developer.apple.com/apple-pay/acceptable-use-guidelines-for-websites/) and accept the terms and conditions defined in the [Apple Pay Web Merchant Terms and Conditions](https://developer.apple.com/apple-pay/terms/apple-pay-web/).

+- By integrating Google Pay, you adhere to the [Google Pay APIs Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and accept the terms defined in the [Google Pay API Terms of Service](https://payments.developers.google.com/terms/sellertos).

 ### Step 1.
 Add the wallet component to your checkout page

 Include the Dojo.js script on your checkout page.
 This script must always load directly from `connect.paymentsense.cloud` to remain PCI compliant—you can’t include it in a bundle or host a copy of it yourself.